 April 2, 2019!
 Justin Karubas will host candidates, school board members, administrators, teachers and residents for Indian Prairie 204 Election Day Coming Together Party.

 - WHERE: Ashbury Clubhouse, Naperville.

 - WHEN: Tuesday, April 2, 2019, 6 to 9PM.

 - RSVP to firstname.lastname@example.org.

-Note that as the list grew to more than 10, the 14 candidate forums for this important election were posted and updated on a separate page.
+Note that as the list grew to more than 10, the growing number of candidate forums for this important election were posted and updated on a separate page.
 Yes.
 This important election has drawn interest from many hopefuls to fill empty seats on City Council and school boards.
-Get to know how they will represent you by attending a candidate forum or meet & greet.
-Thank you very much.
+Get to know how they will represent you as policy wonks and budget approvers by attending a candidate forum or meet & greet.

 Any misspelled words and info that is not correct are not intended.
 We appreciate that the candidates and their handlers value this page for promoting their events because they want to get to know their constituents.
 Thanks for reading.

 Last Update / March 21, 2019